Kehan-Yu/Kehan-Yu.github.io/_pages/about.md

 ---
 Kehan YU, born in Fujian Province in the year 1999.

-In September 2018, I studied advertising as an undergraduate at HefeiUniversity of Technology.
+In September 2018, I studied advertising as an undergraduate at Hefei University of Technology.

-In June 2023, I worked as a trainee reporter in the Straits NewsDepartment of Fujian Daily.
+In June 2023, I worked as a trainee reporter at a provincial media group.

-In September 2023, I came to the School of Journalism and Communication of Nanjing University forpostgraduate study, majoring in international communication.
+In September 2023, I came to the School of Journalism and Communication of Nanjing University for postgraduate study, majoring in international communication.

 In October 2023, I became a member of the Fact-Checking Team, primarily responsible for fact-checking andvisually presenting rumors and misinformation related to international affairs.